Skip to main content

 Knowledge Base

-Learn how Slack Agent uses connected systems to build and refine durable workspace knowledge.
+Learn how CodeRabbit Agent uses connected systems to build and refine durable workspace knowledge.

 MCP servers

-See the canonical docs for MCP-based integrations that Slack Agent can use through workspace connections.
+See the canonical docs for MCP-based integrations that CodeRabbit Agent can use through workspace connections.